manymoments/manymoments.github.io/_posts/synchronous-consensus-omission-faults.markdown

           send ("quit view", view) messages to all replicas active := false
           wait $2\Delta$ time
-          // switch to new view and send status to new leader view := view + 1
+          // switch to new view and send status to the new primary view := view + 1
           active := true
           send ("status", my-cmd, view) to replica[view]